ekut-es/pycachegen/iob_cache/README.md

 - `IOB_CACHE_WTBUF_DEPTH_W`: log_2(number of positions in the write buffer for write-through)
 - `IOB_CACHE_REP_POLICY`: 0: LRU, 1: PLRU_MRU, 2: PLRU_TREE
 - `IOB_CACHE_WRITE_POL`: 0: Write-through with write no-allocate, 1: Write-back with write allocate
+- `USE_CTRL`: Adds a "Cache-Control" unit that adds memory mapped registers to the cache.
+The cache input address will get one bit wider and if the MSB is 1, the Cache-Control registers will get accessed.
+The registers allow invalidating the cache contents and monitoring the write through buffers.
+- `USE_CTRL_CNT`: This setting adds Cache-Control registers that contain
+    - read and write hits (address 0x4)
+    - read and write misses (address 0x8)
+    - read hits (address 0xC)
+    - read misses (address 0x10)
+    - write hits (address 0x14)
+    - write misses (address 0x18)

+    Note that these addresses are the full addresses including the bits for the byte offset.
+The verilog cache model doesn't include those bits, so the addresses have to be shifted right by 2 bits.
+I'm not sure if the functions added by only using `USE_CTRL` will still work after also using this option.

 ## Building and running the cache